Shama-Devi-93/Game-2048/README.md

 #### Working on touch events for Mobile Phones till then try on your Laptop and if you like it then star the repository.

+###### Try once on browser other than chrome like Microsoft Edge you will get a great music to listen.